Palaces and park ensemble in Ostromecko: Old Palace

-The Old Palace, also known as the Mostowski Palace, stands on the edge of the plateau overlooking the Vistula valley, where originally stood a former noble manor house.
+The Old Palace, also known as the Mostowski Palace, stands on the edge of the plateau overlooking the Vistula valley, where a noble manor house once stood.
 There used to be picnics at the end of hunting parties in this place, hence its second nickname, the Hunter's Palace.

-Fragments from the original mansion (17th century) are still preserved, like the stone wall strengthening the palace on the ravine side of the hill and the semicircular corner tower.
+Fragments from the original mansion (17th century) are still preserved, such as the stone wall strengthening the palace on the ravine side of the hill and the semicircular corner tower.

-The two-story baroque mansion with Saxon Rococo elements was built in 1759-1766 by Paweł Michał Mostowski (1721-1766), general-lieutenant of the army of the Crown(1758) and Voivode (1758-1766) who took part to the Bar Confederation.
+The two-story baroque mansion with Saxon Rococo elements was built in 1759-1766 by Paweł Michał Mostowski (1721-1766), general-lieutenant of the army of the Crown(1758) and Voivode (1758-1766) who was part of the Bar Confederation.

-The square footprint brick building has three storeys with a mezzanine, an unused attic and an area of 712.5 m2.
-In the basement, one can appreciate the stone barrel vault ceiling of the cellars.
-The façades are adorned with columns, pilasters, stuccoed windows.
-The northern elevation offers an observation deck with a vast view over the Italian garden reaching down to the Vistula valley.
-The front elevation displays a small stone balcony over the entrance and an apparent avant-corps framed by two pairs of pilasters, topped with a triangular pediment.
-The Mansard roof, covered with slate tiles, is crowned with an eagle sculpture.
+The square brick building has three stories with a mezzanine, an unused attic and an area of 712.5 m2.
+The basement has a stone barrel vault ceiling.
+The façades are adorned with columns, pilasters, and stuccoed windows.
+The northern façade offers an observation deck with a view over the Italian garden, reaching all the way down to the Vistula valley.
+The front façade displays a small stone balcony over the entrance and an avant-corps framed by two pairs of pilasters, topped with a triangular pediment.
+The Mansard roof, covered with slate tiles, is crowned with a Piast Eagle sculpture.
 The interiors house fragments of stucco decorations and an openwork balustrade in the hall.

-Since 2000, the palace has been hosting the Andrzej Szwalbe's collection of Historic Pianos.
+Since 2000, the palace has hosted the Andrzej Szwalbe collection of Historic Pianos.